 For those who don’t like ‘uber white’ cabinets, light coloured cabinets are a great choice as they are fresh and bright without being too white.
 While nothing beats white cabinets and appliances with regard to low contrast, by choosing a paint ‘colour’ that is in a lighter range you will create a low-contrast palette which will allow your appliances to blend in, rather than stand out.

 By painting your cabinets a colour other than white, you are already adding to the equation.
 You might want to keep things simple and straightforward when it comes to your countertop and backsplash with the hopes of simplifying things.

-A kitchen is just ‘product’ without a little bit of interest.
-With the creative use of artwork, pottery and everyday dishware, you can tie your white appliances into the scheme without even trying!
+With the creative use of artwork, pottery and everyday dishware – with a lot of white on them, you can tie your white appliances into the scheme without even trying!

 A Little Deeper Perhaps? (that’s what she said…)

-If you want a paint colour that has a bit more oomph to it then check out these lil’ tidbits…
+If you want to paint your cabinets a colour that has a bit more oomph to it then check out these lil’ tidbits…